RinkalKoshti/WanderNest/README.md

-This is a project for Smart India Hackathon (SIH).
+This is a Aribnb clone